bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 surprisingly, not all runs at :math:`1.0` had this issue.
 There were two other runs paralleling the ones above but with the opposite prompt that kept all 100 facts.
-This is just another good reminder that LLM behavior is indeed random that scales more with temperature, and it's not that easy to control them.
+This is just another good reminder that LLM behavior is indeed random and the randomness scales with temperature.
+Consequently, they are not easy to control at all.

 Discussion
 ==========

-Here are a few random side things that happened while I was putting this together:
+Here are a couple of other random thoughts I had:

 * I kept getting an error at temperature :math:`2.0`: